Kiss Xtra: Reduction in DAB carriage and loss of Freeview slot

 Most DAB carriage of Kiss Fresh ended at the end of March 2019 when the local-tier DAB slots were largely turned over to the new Country Hits Radio.
 (In Northern Ireland, where Bauer already operated Downtown Country, the Kiss Fresh slot went to Greatest Hits Radio).
 Kiss Fresh continued to broadcast nationally via Freeview and online.

 In March 2024 it was announced that Kiss Fresh, and other Bauer-owned stations including Kiss and Kisstory, would be removed from the Freeview TV platform from 2 April 2024; this followed the exit of Kiss and other Bauer services from the satellite and cable TV platforms in late 2023.

 Kiss Fresh is available on DAB+ in London and Cumbria, as well as via Bauer's streaming app, Rayo.

-Kiss XTRA Rebrand
+Rebrand to Kiss Xtra

-On 10 March 2025, station owners Bauer announced that Kiss Fresh would rebrand as Kiss XTRA from 31 March 2025.
-The station relaunched at 8am on Monday 31st March.
+On 10 March 2025, station owners Bauer announced that Kiss Fresh would rebrand as Kiss Xtra from 31 March 2025, relaunching it that day at 8am.